ishandandekar/This_Is_A_Disaster/README.md

 ## Models

 I made three models using Tensorflow library.
 Instead of making a `TextVectozier` and `Embedding` layer, I used a pretrained **[USE](https://tfhub.dev/google/universal-sentence-encoder/4)** to convert text-to-vectors.
-All of these models were compiled using binary cross-entropy loss and Adam optimizer.
+All of these models were compiled using binary cross-entropy loss, which is best suited for binary classification problems, and Adam optimizer.

-- Model 0: For the first experiment, I used the **USE** as a layer to convert text-to-vectors.
+- **Model 0**: For the first experiment, I used the **USE** as a layer to convert text-to-vectors.
 I set the trainable parameter as False, so that the weightsin the pretraine module don't change.
 I added a dense layer with 64 neurons with ReLU activation function, to add more trainable parameters.
 As an output layer, I added a Dense layer with 1 neuron with sigmoid activation function to finally classify the tensors.
 After evaluating the model on validation set, it gave an accuracy of 82%.
-- Model 1: For the next iteration, I used the same architecture, but added a Dropout layer to regularize the neural network.
+- **Model 1**: For the next iteration, I used the same architecture, but added a Dropout layer to regularize the neural network.
 I also added another Dense layer with 64 neurons using ReLU activation.

-## App
+- **Model 2**: As a last try I wanted to train a model on the whole training set (before validation split).
+Due to this, I could not evaluate the model on the valdiation set (data leakage issue).
+I could not add callbacks during training stage (callbacks depend on the loss and accuracy on the validation set).
+Although, this is alarming but I wanted to know how will it perform on the test set.

 ## Future development

+This was my first attempt to a NLP competition.
+A web app with the best performing model would be great.
+I would also like to add a web scraper such that, if you add the tweets's URL the scraper would extract the text.
+This is to make the web app more automated.
+I would also like to do more modelling experiments to get better score in the competitions.

 ## Tools and libraries

+- Python
+- Keras
+- Kaggle
+- Tensorflow
+- Pandas
+- Git and Github

 ## Contents of the repository

+- _.gitignore_ : To get the data into Colab notebook I used Kaggle API.
+The API needs keys which were obtained via Kaggle itself.
+As this is a private key I omitted to upload the `.json` file using `.gitignore` file.
+- _helper_functions.py_ : This python script contains various functions which were required during the modelling experiments.
+- _README.md_ : This is a markdown file which is used to document the project.
+This is displayed on the repository page on Github.
+- _This_Is_A_Disaster_nbk.ipynb_ : This is the jupyter/ Colab notebook used for the competition.
+The notebook has been modified to make it more beautiful and readable.

+## Contributions

+I appreciate feedback on potential improvements and/or if you see an error that I've made!
+Also if you would like to contribute then do a pull request with the notebook and helper functions! and help in the future development :smile:

 #### TODO:

 - [ ] Update documentation
-- [x] Finish notebook
+- [ ] Finish notebook
-- [x] Make **Open in colab** button to open notebook
+- [ ] Make **Open in colab** button to open notebook
-- [ ] Get model
-- [ ] Get some examples (tweets from tests set for the web app)